Rafail1992/MyOwnWebSite/README.md

 # MyOwnWebSite
 This is my one Website code.
-I upload the down to make some changes and check how the github works.
+I upload the down to make some changes and check how the GitHub works.
+I used Javascript, jQuery, PHP, MYSQL, AJAX, Bootstrap, and Dreamweaver to build this Webpage.
 ###
 ## `Preivew`
 ###